zandi/ebpf-stack-pivot-detection/whitepaper.md

 distinguishing between different memory regions.

 Testing against in-the-wild exploits using a stack pivot is necessary for a clearer picture on real-world efficacy.
+Previous attempts faced issues in replicating public exploits.

 Running the proof-of-concept on in-production systems and clusters is necessary for further stress testing and uncovering of less common false positives.

-# Scratch Pad

-Everything below here is just misc. notes handy to keep around and will be removed at some point.

-# Existing Research

-Here's a few things we turned up with a quick search on google about detecting stack pivots in ROP exploits, with a quick description.
-We're chiefly looking for existing work closely related to our work.
-Specifically,
-1) on Linux 2) focused on userland exploit detection/defense, not the kernel
-3) deployable with existing software without modification (no need to recompile userland programs or rebuild kernels).

-A number of these have small parts which are reminiscent of what our PoC does;
-compare the RSP register against a known stack region at certain points in program execution.
-However none have all 3 of our desired properties.

-All seem to be entirely or mainly focused on Windows except for GRSecurity's RAP, which is a source-level approach.
+# Appendix I: Prior Work

+This is a quick review of existing research on stopping ROP exploits.
+We're most interested in work that is on Linux, focused on userland ROP rather than the kernel, and does not require any modification of the target software.
+None of the reviewed research has all three of these features.

+Included is a brief description of the research, and its applicability for our intended use-case.

 ## "Defeating ROP Through Denial of Stack Pivot"

 https://www.cs.ucr.edu/~heng/pubs/pblocker-acsac15.pdf

 PBlocker, LLVM-based.
-Enforces `StackBase < StackPointer < StackLimit` by " The assertion is performed using code that is instrumented through a LLVM compiler pass", by instrumenting instruction(s) that absolutely update the stack pointer.
+Enforces `StackBase < StackPointer < StackLimit` by "The assertion is performed using code that is instrumented through a LLVM compiler pass", by instrumenting instruction(s) that absolutely update the stack pointer.
 PBlocker is described as "a source code level implementation".

-Not applicable, modifying binaries is probably not practical for our intended use-case.
+Modifying binaries is probably not practical for our intended use-case.

 ## "StackPivotChecker" from McAfee